ahpoi/startify-ui/README.md

 ### Why

-We considered other options before creating our own.
-Here is our opinion:

 - Written in typescript
-- Focus on startup developments, components such as `Page, PageBody, TextInputField (Label, Error), Error Modal, Error Modal (Retry), Skeleton PlaceHolder` make it much faster to build beautiful yet filled with your business logic.
+- Focus on startup developments, components such as `Page, PageBody, TextInputField (Label, Error) Skeleton PlaceHolder` makes it much faster to build beautiful yet filled with your business logic.
 - Do not pull thousands of other dependencies [(70% self)](https://bundlephobia.com/result?p=startify-ui)